NBKRedSpy/QM_RecycleHotKey/README.md

 To always amputate when recycling items, set the config value `RecycleAlsoAmputates` to true.

+Has an option to amputate without having or damaging a weapon capable of amputation (melee weapons).
+Disabled by default.

 See configuration below.

 # Filtering Out Items